mgiulio/mg-pinterest-strips/readme.txt

 == Description ==

-Display Pinterests pins as vertical strips(see screenshots section or a [http://mgiulio.altervista.org live demo]).
+Display Pinterests pins as vertical strips.
+See screenshots section or a [live demo](http://mgiulio.altervista.org "live demo").

 From the widget settings form it is possible to:

 * Select which pins you'd like to display: all your pins or just the ones from a given board
 * Choose the width of a strip and how many of them
 * Set a limit on the pins you'd like to display
 * A refresh time interval(in seconds), afther which the pins are re-read from Pinterest

 Other requirements:

 * PHP 5.2.4+
 * GD extension
 * SimpleXML extension